ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 {: step}

 To test your context-based restrictions setup, try connecting to your deployment from an IP address other than the IP addresses that you allowlisted in your network zone.
 With this setup, only the IP addresses in your network zone can connect to your deployment.

-## Additional scenarios
-{: #cbr-tutorial-create-additional-scenarios}

-Now that you've created a simple CBR network zone and rule, review the following more advanced examples to further control access to your {{site.data.keyword.databases-for}} resources.

-### {{site.data.keyword.databases-for}} as a Service Reference for a Key Protect instance
-{: #cbr-tutorial-key-protect-instance}